achintyatripathi/Workshop-Report/README.md

 # Workshop-Report
-3-D figures of the jobs made i the workshops with explanation files
+3-D figures of the jobs made I the workshops with explanation files